noqqe/noqqe.de/content/post/leave.md

 Jahrzehnten stammen, wo man als Admin noch Multi-User Großrechner administirert hat und CLI Programme um das Arbeitsleben herum programmiert hat.

-{% blockquote %}
-leave waits until the specified time, then reminds you that you have to leave.
-You are reminded 5 minutes and 1 minute before the actual time, at the time, and every minute thereafter.
-When you log off, leave exits just before it would have printed the next message.
+> leave waits until the specified time, then reminds you
+> that you have to leave.
+You are reminded 5 minutes and 1 minute before the
-{% endblockquote %}
+> actual time, at the time, and every minute thereafter.
+When you log off,
+> leave exits just before it would have printed the next message.

 Auch heute noch ist es in NetBSD und OpenBSD per default enthalten.
 Unter Debian nachinstallierbar.